MicrosoftLearning/PL-500T00-Microsoft-Power-Automate-RPA-Developer/Instructions/L00/Lab00_Setup_Environment.md

 5. From the Environments list, select your Dev environment.

 ### Task 2 - Installing the Power Automate Machine-Runtime App

 To run attended and unattended flows across cloud and desktop environments, the **machine-runtime app** needs to be installed.

 6. In Power Automate Desktop, click **⚙️ Settings**, under Machine settings click **Open machine settings**.

 7. Click **Install app**.

 8. Check the box to accept Microsoft's terms of use.
 Click **Install**.
+System Administrator privileges are required for the install.
+Click **Yes** on the User Account Control dialogue box.

 Power Automate Desktop will restart during the installation of the machine-runtime app.

 9. Follow the steps to enable the bundled browser extension.
+Click **Turn on extension**.

 10. Click **Launch app**.

+11. Under Machine settings, choose your Dev environment.
+The machine-runtime app will register the machine in the Dev environment's Dataverse database.
+You should see a success notification "Your machine XXXXYYX has been registered".

 ## Exercise 4 - Azure account setup

-In this exercise, you will create your Azure account that you will be using in the labs
+In this exercise, you will create your Azure account that you will be using in the labs.

 1. Get a new Azure Pass (valid for 30-days) from the instructor or other source.